 - Warm 1 tablespoon olive oil in a large skillet over medium heat; add the corn kernels and garlic.
-Sauté until the corn is tender and the garlic begins to brown, about five minutes.
+Sauté until the corn is tender and the garlic begins to turn golden, about five minutes.

 - Pour the corn and garlic into a serving bowl and allow the corn to cool slightly.

 - Add the basil and chopped tomatoes to the corn, stir to combine.

 - Whisk together the remaining olive oil and the balsamic vinegar; season with salt and pepper.

 - Drizzle over the salad and gently stir to combine.

 - Cover and refrigerate for a few hours before serving.

 Thanks for stopping by!
 Subscribe to Jersey Girl Cooks if you would like more recipes and cooking tips sent to your email.
 You can also order my Super Easy Cookbook for Beginners and follow me on social media - Facebook, Twitter, Pinterest and Instagram.